6210612849/cn331/README.md

 Course is objected that Student and add it to their own subjects they have many-to-many relation they can call each other

 #### Student
+Student is pretend to be user they can add their own course and remove it

 ## Actions